P79N6A/server/conf/mail/HOWTO.md

 ### i'm putting getmail in cron on all my devices, deal with it

-you're at risk of filename-collisions, unless you rule it out somehow:
+you're at risk of filename-collisions. solutions include:

-* add deviceID to the procmailrc path-template (server will de-dupe later, you just don't want to clobber msg.AAA with a different msg.AAA file)
+* add a deviceID to .procmailrc path-template (server de-dupes during rewrite-phase, but you don't want to clobber raw 'msg.AAA' with another file)
-* use global locking or a consensus-algorithm to select a master
+* use global locking or a consensus-algorithm to elect a master

 ### i don't have getmail on my phone